Cadavanaugh/Cadavanaugh/README.md

     Python
 </p>

-- <a href='https://github.com/Cadavanaugh/Twitterbot'> Twitterbot 🐦</a> - GUI application that retweets given keywords found in twitter.
-I originally coded Twitterbot to retweet all my friends' tweets that contained my name.
-Seeing the potential 📈 of the project I made a GUI that requests only the required information  needed to create a Twitter bot.
-Now everyone can have their own bot for  free 🤑.
-I believe 🙏 this will help marketing campaigns and companies advertisements.
+- <a href='https://github.com/Cadavanaugh/Twitterbot'> Twitterbot 🐦</a> - GUI application that retweets given keywords found in twitter.<br>I originally coded Twitterbot to retweet all my friends' tweets that contained my name.<br>Seeing the potential 📈 of the project I made a GUI that requests only the required information  needed to create a Twitter bot.
+Now everyone can have their own bot for  free 🤑.<br>I believe 🙏 this will help marketing campaigns and companies advertisements.
 <p align='center'>
 <img src='https://github.com/Cadavanaugh/Twitterbot/raw/main/img/working.PNG' width='500' />
 </p>